GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 A key point is to validate that the Lighthouse audit replicates the issues you are trying to solve (for example, slow LCP, or CLS issues).
 Out of the box, Lighthouse only assesses the user experience during page load.
 Since it's a lab tool, it also excludes FID and INP in favor of TBT.

 {% Aside 'caution' %}
-By default, Lighthouse runs simulating a mid-tier mobile device on a throttled slow 4G connection.
-This may find issues that wouldn't ordinarily appear on high-speed devices or fast internet connections.
+By default, Lighthouse simulates a mid-tier mobile device on a throttled slow 4G connection.
+This may find issues that wouldn't ordinarily appear on high-speed devices and fast internet connections.
 This simulated throttling may not be representative of the variety of user experiences among your website's user base at the 75th percentile.
 However, these metrics are an indicator of where performance problems exist, and may translate into better performance overall in the field if the problems Lighthouse finds are addressed.
 {% endAside %}

 When the Lighthouse metrics suggest a similar problem as the one you are trying to solve, the wealth of information in its audits can help identify issues and suggest solutions.

-You can filter the audits to the Core Web Vitals you are interested in to focus just on those audits:
+You can filter the audits to just the Core Web Vitals you are interested in to focus on fixes for issues related to a specific metric:

 <figure>
   {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/wae09J8FYUe0PvFBkH4b.png", alt="Lighthouse filter options for key metrics", width="700", height="100" %}